If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 Memory and Comprehension Issues:

 High blood pressure can also affect one’s ability to think, understand and remember.
-Many people with high blood pressure also experience poor memory that worsens over time.
+Many people with hypertension also experience poor memory that worsens over time.

-Applying for life insurance with high blood pressure is different from years ago.
+Applying for life insurance with elevated blood pressure is different from years ago.
 Hypertension can be easily controlled with modern-day medication, and the carriers can issue preferred rates.

-Using high blood pressure medication is a plus.
-It shows the insurance companies that care about your health and want to lower your blood pressure.
+If you have a history of elevated blood pressure, using high blood pressure medication is a plus.
+It shows the insurance companies that care about your health and want to work at lowering your blood pressure.
 Anytime you apply for life insurance with high blood pressure.
 The company will look closely at what prescription medications you are taking.

 Also, the daily dosage is essential, even if you take medicine that keeps your readings at perfectly normal levels.
-One of the big questions they want answers to is how long your blood pressure has been under control.
+One of the big questions they want answers to is how long your pressure readings are steady and under control.

 The last issue they want to see is fluctuating high-pressure readings daily.
-Taking any form of medication will be taken into consideration by all the life insurance companies.
+Taking any form of medication will be taken into consideration by all the insurers.

 Here is an essential list of medications used to control high blood pressure.